amino-os/Amino.Run-Demos/chess/README.md

 ### Amino MicroServices
 1. **ChessManager** :
-    This class implements the MicroService and makes use of the Default Deployment Manager(DM).
+    This class implements the microservice and makes use of the Default Deployment Manager(DM).

 2. **SimpleEngine** :
-    Second class in the app to implement the Microservice and makes use of the ExplicitMigration DM.
+    This class implements the microservice and makes use of the ExplicitMigration DM.
+Upon every 5<sup>th</sup> move by the user, the microservice migrates to the other kernelServer.

-### Local Deployment
+## Local Deployment

 ### Add Android Properties
 This can be done in two ways: